 Often small business owners spend too much time thinking about how involved and time consuming using LinkedIn is, instead of spending that time on actually setting up their profiles in the first place.

-Having a profile on LinkedIn is like being in a candy (sweetie) shop with the knowledge that everything there is free.
+Having a profile on LinkedIn (see our guide on LinkedIn Profile Tips) is like being in a candy (sweetie) shop with the knowledge that everything there is free.
 There are potential clients, prospective business partners and many service providers all waiting to connect with you.

 LinkedIn is a favourite place to help you find and recruit talented people, it also helps you find key contacts for services from other companies.
 You can use LinkedIn as a virtual blog to share your knowledge, it allows you to access expert advice from others and you can use it as a promotion tool.